washingtoncie/washingtoncie.github.io/_pages/community-service/walk-and-talk-against-racism.md

 Our Community Service Week Steering Committee is considering how to take International Walk & Talk Against Racism programs forward in 2022.
 If you’d like to participate or if you have ideas, please contact us.

+**Other programs**.
+WCIE and English Now! continue to focus on issues related to race and racism.
+One new development in 2022: a “teach-in” on the occasion of the Juneteenth holiday brought a group of educators, international friends, and visiting State Department [Young Leaders of the Americas Initiative](https://ylai.state.gov/) Fellows together for a meaningful conversation about the history of Juneteenth and its role reminding us of the ongoing challenge of racism in American life.
+We appreciate the many perspectives on race and racism shared at that event, which remind us of the opportunity to learn by listening, in a diverse environment.
+See the photo to the left, and join us for this program next year.

 **FOR HIGH SCHOOL STUDENTS:** We also invite teens to consider joining our **Youth Facing Racism Student Service Learning Program.** This dynamic WCIE SSL program includes online discussions as well as a service project at [Corhaven Graveyard](http://www.corhavengraveyard.org/), a historical burial ground for African-Americans who were enslaved in Shenandoah County, Virginia.
 Program information [here](https://washingtoncie.org/community-service-and-ssl/).

 Join us to think globally and engage locally, including on the toughest issues of our times.